Part 3. Running from Walking Street.

 So I'm walking down the side of this beach and it's kind of odd.
 I can't take 5 steps without there being a scantily clothed woman sitting there, staring at me.
 Then the cat calls began. "ooooh handsome man!" they squealed.
 "You so sexy", "Take me home!".
 I was getting some serious deja vu of how it was back in America, but I powered through.
 "Not tonight!"
 I told the ladies of the night.

 I had almost made it through the Sea of Hooker.
 Their population was much thinner now, and their calls did not have as much fire in them.
 I thought I was in the clear, but then a giant ladyboy appeared from out of nowhere.
-She must have been 6'4" in her heels, and she was bearing down on me like some kind of freight train that used to be a man.
+She must have been 6'4" in her heels, and she was bearing down on me.
 It was like the boss battle at the end of a level.
 I would either pass this test or meet my end.
-"Slow down, sexy!" the monster roared as she attacked from my left.
+"Slow down, sexy!" she roared as she attacked from my left.
 She went high, trying to wrap me up in some kind of hug/tackle.
 I went low, employing the spin move that I practice before bed every night for just such an occasion.
 My head grazed her arm, but I had escaped... for now.
 I followed through with my spin move, catching her in the back and adding to her sideways momentum.
 Instinct took over and I jogged through, finishing my technique.
-I figured I would be well ahead of her.
+And I escaped like a bat into the night.